siyuan15/InfoManagementNewHireTraining/welcome-to-im/README.md

 1. Make sure you have activated your Ravello account.
 You can do this by clicking 'Activate' in your Ravello activation email.
 2. Go to [Ravello](https://cloud.oracle.com/en_US/ravello) and click on 'User Log In'.
 Now, you should be able to log in using your Oracle email address.

+#### Steps for creating a VM in an application in Ravello
+1. After you are logged in to Ravello, click on "Learn" on the bottom left side of the home page.
+Then, `Show me how` -> `Take the tour` -> `Next` -> `VMs` -> keep clicking next (read before you click next) until it says new sample application is created.
+2. Now go to `Applications` on the left tab and select the created application.
+Go to `VMs` tab on the application details page and click on + before `Actions` tab.
+3. Select the Ubuntu VM - the one which doesn't have the qemu-kvm in its description.
+4. If you get an error, click on the error and go to General tab of the VM and in the Cloud Init Configuration section, select create a key pair option from the dropdown or select an existing private key if you have one.
+Click on "Save" and then "Update".
+5. The status of your VM may be "VM is starting" for a few minutes before it is ready.
+6. Once the VM is ready, you can click on "Console" to the bottom right of the VM page to log in to the VM or you can use SSH.
+You need to know the password for the user `ubuntu` if you log into through the console.
+So, first you need to SSH and change password of the user `ubuntu` and then you can cotinue using the SSH or console.
+7. To  log in using SSH for Windows users, download [MobaXTerm](https://mobaxterm.mobatek.net/download.html) and follow the installation steps.
+8. After the installation, click on "Session" -> "SSH"
+   1. `Basic SSH Settings` tab
+      1. Give your VM's IP in Remote Host field of Basic SSH Settings.
+(The IP of your VM can be found out in the Summary tab of your VM page in Ravello page.)
+      2. Check `Specify username` and give `ubuntu` in the textfield next to it.
+      3. Make sure the port is `22` (this is the port for SSH).
+   2. `Advanced SSH Settings` tab
+      1. Check `Use private key` and select the private key file whch you have downloaded when you created the pair when you had the error while creating the VM.
+   3. `Network Settings` tab - this is when you are on VPN.
+Skip this step if you are on Ethernet.
+      1. Select `Proxy type` to `http` and in the `host` field, give `www-proxy.us.oracle.com`.
+Whe you are off VPN and on Ethernet, change `Proxy type` to `None`.
+9. Now, you successfully logged in to the VM.
+10. Change to `root` by giving `sudo -s`.
+11. Execute `passwd ubuntu` and give new password for the user.
+Retype the password when prompted.
+12. Now, you can use the console or this SSH session for the user `ubuntu`.

 #### Directions
 1. Find an [Oracle Linux](https://www.oracle.com/linux/index.html) image
 1. Set up and log into your VM!